Free Small Business SEO Audit Checklist

 Use one H1 and a logical heading hierarchy

 Exactly one H1 per page (the main topic).
 H2 for sections, H3 for sub-sections.
 Don't skip levels.
-Search engines and AI engines both use heading structure to summarise what the page is about.
+Search engines and AI engines both use heading structure to summarize what the page is about.

 Add descriptive alt text to every meaningful image